 Place: UTU, Educarium (Assistentinkatu 5), Lecture Hall Edu2 & Bar Kuka (Linnankatu 17)

-"From the Everyday to the Radical: Finnishness in the Americas," or "Arjesta radikaaliin – suomalaisuus Amerikoissa" comprises an afternoon seminar at the University of Turku from 12:15 to 16:00, and a pub night at Bar Kuka from 19:00 to 22:00.
-Both events are free of charge and open for all.
+"From the Everyday to the Radical: Finnishness in the Americas" ("Arjesta radikaaliin – suomalaisuus Amerikoissa") comprises an afternoon seminar at the University of Turku and a pub night at Bar Kuka.
+Both events are free of charge and open to all.
 Students may collect lecture pass entries at the afternoon seminar.

 Date: Thursday, April 11, 2019